 Altrua Health share Gold and Silver Plans

-Six office visits per person per calendar year are included in the membership.
+Six office visits per person per the calendar year are included in the membership.
 The $35.00 office visit/urgent care MRA must be submitted to the provider and applies to all eligible services received at the time of the visit.
 Up to $300.00 is shared by the membership for each visit.
 Any services contracted to other providers or facilities and visits for maternity needs are not included.
 Any amount that exceeds the maximum sharing limit of $300.00 is the responsibility of the member and will not be applied to the 1st or 2nd MRA.
 After 6 office visits, the member is responsible for 100% of all charges.

 Altrua Health share Bronze Plan

-Six office visits per person per calendar year are allowed.
+Six office visits per person per the calendar year are allowed.
 Altrua HealthShare provides an Explanation of Sharing to the member stating the allowed charges members are responsible for.
 Up to $300.00 per visit is applied to the 1st then 2nd MRA.
 Any amount that exceeds $300.00 is not applied to the 1st or 2nd MRA.
 After six visits, the member is responsible for 100% of all charges.
 Any services contracted to other providers or facilities and visits for maternity needs are not included.

 Compare plans online Now